thomashiemstra/fred/README.md

 The aruco markers can be tracked in real time allowing for vision based control of the robot:

 ![Alt text](media/tracking.gif)

+## Physical robot details
+The robot was designed in fusion360 and is printed on a Prusa mk2s.
+The design files can be found [here](https://a360.co/2PHQOEz).
+The robot uses Dynamixel servos,
+* Joint 1 is a xm430-W350 with a 3:1 gear reduction
+* Joint 2 is a XM540-W270 with a 3:1 gear reduction
+* Joint 3 is a xm430-W350
+* Joint 4 is a xc430-w240
+* Joint 5 is a xc430-w240
+* Joint 6 is a xc430-w150
+* the gripper uses a xl330-m288

+The plastic is all PLA, the lower arm is reinforced with carbon fiber rods.
+The gear reduction is achieved using belt and pulleys (and tensioners) which are normally used in 3d printers.
+The camera used is a C922 PRO HD STREAM WEBCAM.

 ## Reinforcement learning training with docker
 If you want to save yourself the pain of installing cuda, there is always docker.